-4.8.32 The Ochil Hills Local Landscape Area (LAA) is located in close proximity to the study area and the Braco Garden and Designed Landscape (GDL) is located within the study area.
-There are no landscape designations in the Site itself.
+- 4.8.29 The Ochil Hills Local Landscape Area (LAA) and the Braco Garden and Designed Landscape (GDL) is located in close proximity to the study area - 4.8.30 There are no landscape designations in the Site (within the redline boundary) itself.
 No impacts are anticipated on the landscape designations identified within or in close proximity of the study area.